julian-garcia/inclusion-nudges/content/blog/ask-lisa-tinna-how-to-spark-a-discussion-on-meritocracy.md

 **So, how can we, as change makers, bring up an honest discussion about meritocracy** when there are such powerful forces discouraging this to happen?
 In our work, we’ve been at this point many times and sparking the discussion by showing (not telling) about inequalities within the culture through its systems and the decisions and behaviours is a powerful way to start.

 #### Here are some motivational Inclusion Nudges to inspire how to do this.

-* **Judgements of Warmth & Competence**on page 131 in The Inclusion Nudges Guidebook and on page 111 in the Inclusion Nudges for Motivating Allies
+* **Judgements of Warmth & Competence** on page 131 in The Inclusion Nudges Guidebook and on page 111 in the Inclusion Nudges for Motivating Allies
-* **Identical Candidates but Different Ratings**on page 101 in The Inclusion Nudges Guidebook and also on page 82 in the Inclusion Nudges for Motivating Allies
+* **Identical Candidates but Different Ratings** on page 101 in The Inclusion Nudges Guidebook and also on page 82 in the Inclusion Nudges for Motivating Allies
-* **Show Hidden Patterns in Performance Calibration Data**on page 177 in The Inclusion Nudges Guidebook and on page 155 in the Inclusion Nudges for Motivating Allies
+* **Show Hidden Patterns in Performance Calibration Data** on page 177 in The Inclusion Nudges Guidebook and on page 155 in the Inclusion Nudges for Motivating Allies
-* **Show the Hidden People by Reversing the Numbers**on page 475 in The Inclusion Nudges Guidebook and also on page 171 in the Inclusion Nudges for Leaders and on page 181 in the Inclusion Nudges for Motivating Allies
+* **Show the Hidden People by Reversing the Numbers** on page 475 in The Inclusion Nudges Guidebook and also on page 171 in the Inclusion Nudges for Leaders and on page 181 in the Inclusion Nudges for Motivating Allies
-* **Colour Code People to Ensure Meritocracy**on page 322 in The Inclusion Nudges Guidebook and on page 158 in the Inclusion Nudges for Talent Selection
+* **Colour Code People to Ensure Meritocracy** on page 322 in The Inclusion Nudges Guidebook and on page 158 in the Inclusion Nudges for Talent Selection

 And there are many more in the Inclusion Nudges books

 ***Thanks again for your question, Christie, and let us know what works for you.***

 #### **Got a question about Inclusion Nudges and how to use these designs to achieve your diversity, equity, & inclusion initiatives?**

-Send us your questions to[tinna_and_lisa@inclusion-nudges.org](mailto:tinna_and_lisa@inclusion-nudges.org)
+Send us your questions to [tinna_and_lisa@inclusion-nudges.org](mailto:tinna_and_lisa@inclusion-nudges.org)

 [](<>)